Media includes the following types of files:

 That is, you open the existing document item and overwrite the old file with your new file with an identical file name (eg supplier-list.xlsx).
 This way, any links to the document on any page remain up to date and the media library doesn't get clogged with old, superseded files.

-The following dimensions are required for all images (for example, featured, card promotion or event):
+The following dimensions are required for most images (for example, featured, card promotion or event):

-818px wide x 496px px high (keep this dimension proportion)
+818px wide x 496px high (keep this dimension proportion)

 Image placed in body content